 The Community Foundation offers customizable funds to suit every charitable need.

 Donor Advised Funds are flexible, while designated funds carry out your wishes into the future even if you’re not here to implement them yourself.
-Community grantmaking funds pursue proven strategies to improve the community we share.
-Read about these and other fund types below (or in our Donor Handbook), or call us at 609.219.1800 for help choosing the fund that best meets your goals.
+Community Grantmaking Funds pursue proven strategies to improve the community we share.
+Read about these and other fund types below (or email Marcia Shackelford for a copy of our Donor Handbook), or call us at 609.219.1800 for help choosing the fund that best meets your goals.

 Any of these funds can be endowed, allowing you to give in perpetuity.

 Name the fund whatever you wish.
 Many carry a family name, while others are anonymous.

 As a fundholder, you’ll have access to exclusive educational events so you can learn more about best practices in giving.
 You can also take advantage of our family resources, which help you pass on your values to children or grandkids.

 Gifts to your fund always qualify for the maximum tax benefit under state and federal law, including (in the case of assets with appreciated value) the advantages associated with donating potential capital gains.
 You can make your gift in any of these ways:

 Read our brochure to learn more about Creating a Fund at the Princeton Area Community Foundation

 Your giving should achieve your goals.
 To maximize your charitable impact, use these Community Foundation services: